PhDbuilds/phdblog/content/_index.md

           ░  ░  ░   ░     ░         ░      ░      ░  ░   ░          ░
                   ░            ░                       ░
 ```
-Hi there!
 Welcome to my tech blog where I document my technical projects and learning journey.

 If you’re curious about who I am and why I created this blog, check out my [./about](/about/) page for the full story.
 [My first post](/posts/my-first-post/) also goes into a lot more detail.